 - exercising oversight over State Officers.
 It considers and determines any resolution to remove the President or the Deputy President from office.

 In essence, the Senate in Kenya plays a collective role in representing the counties.
 It should protect the interests of the counties and their governments.

-The most important function that the Senate performs involves revenue sharing.
-This involves both the vertical sharing of revenue and the horizontal sharing of revenue.
+Arguably, the most important role of the Senate in Kenya is revenue sharing.
+This is a function that involves both the vertical sharing of revenue and the horizontal sharing of revenue.
 The vertical sharing of revenue is a joint function between the Senate and the National Assembly.